paulmayer-fullstacker/week6/W6-Challenge-Mayer/README.md

 This document has been created for Paul Mayer, using EZ Read-Me Doc Generator.
 Date/Time: 10-07-2025 21:20
 EZ Read-Me Doc Generator is unlicensed and free to use.

+---
+## Notes:
+On new repo creation, .gitignore file added.
+This file was edited to exclude the venv, by adding the line **/myvenv/.
+So, ignoring any file named myvenv anywhere (in root or subdirectory).

+The VEnv (myvenv), was installed from the Command Line (Cmd), with: python -m venv myvenv.
+The VEnv was then activated with: .\myvenv\Scripts\activate

+Dependancies required to run the project are listed at requirements.txt.
+Dependant resources were installed to the VEnv from the command line, with: pip install -r requirements.txt

+The project was run to create the Markdown file README_TEST.md.
+See README_TEST.md to view run results.